 Over 16 million adults have experienced at least one major depressive episode in the past year.
 Ketamine infusions can help.
 Behavioral therapy can help.
 Together they are a strong program to get people back on track.
-Anti-depressants do not work for a large portion of those faced with depression, ketamine infusions are a viable alternative.
+Anti-depressants don't always work and ketamine infusions can be a viable alternative.

 Many people can experience distressing symptoms of PTSD.
 It's an insidious condition that affects millions of people and is not limited to veterans.
 Many folks in high exposure jobs, like healthcare and/or passion pursuits, experience negative effects from PTSD.
-We have set up a mountain-based PTSD treatment center near Sacramento, Auburn, Reno, and San Francisco.
 We utilize integrated ketamine and behavioral therapy to offer one of the best treatments for PTSD.

-Ketamine infusions can relieve the symptoms of bipolar depression.
-IV ketamine therapy Ketamine is considered helpful in relieving symptoms of therapy resistant bipolar disorder.
-Many people who have exhausted other treatment options find relief from bipolar disorder with ketamine therapy.
+Ketamine infusions can relieve the symptoms of bipolar depression and is considered especially helpful in relieving symptoms of therapy resistant bipolar disorder.
+Many people who have exhausted other treatment options are able to find relief from bipolar disorder with the assistance of ketamine therapy.

 For a terminal illness, ketamine may be a treatment option.
 Ketamine can help patients cope with existential concerns, reduce anxiety, and possibly create peace of mind leading up to the final moment.
 Patients who have access to psychedelic medications as part of treatment for their terminal illness have found that they weren’t scared of death anymore.
 They frequently say that the treatment was one of the most meaningful experiences they’ve had, ever.
 They talk about gaining a sense of peace with the universe and having a sense of universal oneness and serenity.
 Their anxiety typically decreases significantly.